vchelaru/FlatRedBall/README.md

 Direct link to FlatRedBall Editor: https://files.flatredball.com/content/FrbXnaTemplates/DailyBuild/FRBDK.zip

-## What kind of Features does FlatRedBall Have?
+## What kind of Features does FlatRedBall Offer?

 Too many to list here!
 If you want to see a list with images and animations, check out the Features Page: https://docs.flatredball.com/flatredball/flatredball-features